-Even with Kabila stepping down after 18 years in power, prospects that the elections will have a stabilizing effect are dim.
+Prospects that the December 30 elections will have a stabilizing effect are dim.
 The ruling People’s Party for Reconstruction and Democracy (PPRD) remains in control of the electoral commission, as well as all branches of government and the security services.
 The subservience of these institutions to the executive undermined the credibility of the last presidential polls in 2011.
 Their continued partisanship suggests that the outcome of the December vote will not produce the legitimacy that free and fair elections are intended to generate.
-Kabila’s chosen successor, Emmanuel Ramazani Shadary is a hardcore loyalist with strong links to the presidential family perceived by many to be a front man through whom Kabila will control affairs until 2023 when he will be eligible to run again.
-Disagreements in the opposition, meanwhile, have prevented it from presenting a unified candidate, potentially fumbling a golden opportunity given that just 16 percent of voters have said they would vote for Shadary.
+Revealingly, Kabila’s preferred successor, Emmanuel Ramazani Shadary, is a hardcore loyalist with strong links to the presidential family perceived by many to be a front man through whom Kabila would control affairs until 2023 when he will be eligible to run again.
+Disagreements in the opposition, meanwhile, have prevented it from presenting a unified candidate, potentially fumbling a golden opportunity given that just 16 percent of voters said they would vote for Shadary.

-The continued politicization of security sector leaders is a key concern as the DRC moves toward a transition.
+The continued politicization of security sector leaders is a key concern for any new leader.

-As a result of such practices, the military has failed to provide security to citizens, despite receiving billions of dollars of security assistance for professionalism and combat readiness.
+As a result of its close ties to the Kabila government, the military has failed to provide security to citizens, despite receiving billions of dollars of security assistance for professionalism and combat readiness.
 The consequences are dire.
 Today, an estimated 5.2 million Congolese are forcibly displaced.
 Meanwhile, with 18,000 troops on the ground and a nearly $9 billion total investment, the UN deployment in the eastern DRC, MONUSCO, continues to be one of the biggest and most expensive peacekeeping missions in the world.

 The Power Structure